If you have subscribers all around the globe, it can be a challenge to decide the best time to send your newsletter to everyone.

 For the best engagement, you’ll want your newsletter to be delivered at a reasonable time for each subscriber.
 If you send your email to everyone at the same time, some might receive it in the middle of the night, which is not ideal.

-With this premium feature, you can schedule the newsletter to deliver at the same time in each time zone.
+With this free feature, you can schedule the newsletter to deliver at the same time in each time zone.
 This means that if you set up a campaign to be sent at 9 am, it will arrive at 9 am in all time zones.

 The last step when creating your campaign is to schedule it.
 On the Schedule page, you can choose whether you want to send the campaign now, at a later time, or deliver it based on time zone.